Lost Footsteps

 people Chiang Kai-shek Joseph 'Vinegar Joe' Stillwell

-On 28 January 1945, the "Ledo" or "Stillwell" Road was completed.
-The road linked Ledo in Assam via the Kachin Hills with Kunming in Yunnan.
-It was the first and still only modern road to connect India and China across Myanmar.
+The "Ledo" or "Stillwell" Road was completed on 28 January 1945.
+The road linked Ledo in Assam with Kunming in Yunnan via the Kachin Hills.
+It was the first and is still the only modern road to connect India and China across Myanmar.

 The idea for the road began in 1942 after Japanese forces seized Rangoon and cut the old "Burma Road".
 The Burma Road began in Rangoon and went via Mandalay and Lashio to Yunnan.
-It was the critical life-line for Chinese nationalist armies fighting the Japanese in the interior of China.
+It was the critical lifeline for Chinese nationalist armies fighting the Japanese in the interior of China.
 (The Japanese then held the coast and the Chinese regime of Chiang Kai-shek had moved its capital to Chongqing).
 Hundreds of lorries carrying war supplies used the Burma Road every day.
 The new "Ledo Road" was meant to provide an all new land connection.
-From 1942-45 the Allies depending on an airlift over the Himalayas - delivering 650,000 tonnes of supplies - but at the cost of nearly 600 airplanes crashed, most in Burma.
+From 1942-45 the Allies depending on an airlift over the Himalayas that had managed to deliver 650,000 tonnes of supplies but at great cost, with nearly 600 airplanes crashing, most in Burma.